euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 Note that the demonstration also runs with CPython in principle.
-To make this possible, we perform ``from java.lang import System`` inside the method body of ``printTimeStamp`` rather than at the beginning of the file.
-Thus, only the button “print timestamp” would produce an error, since it performs Java-calls.
+To make this possible, we perform ``from java.lang import System`` inside the method body of ``print_time_stamp`` rather than at the beginning of the file.
+Thus, only the button “print timestamp” would produce an error, since it performs Java calls.
 In a Jython/JyNI environment, the button prints the current output of ``java.lang.System.currentTimeMillis()`` to the console (see figure :ref:`tkDemo`).

-Another example: The ``datetime``-module
+Another example: The ``datetime`` module
 ---------------------------------------------

-As a second example, we refere to the ``datetime``-module.
+As a second example, we refere to the ``datetime`` module.
 Jython features a Java-based version of that module, so this does not yet pay off in new functionality.
-However, supporting the original native ``datetime``-module is a step toward NumPy, because it features a public C-API that is needed by NumPy.
-The following code demonstrates how JyNI can load the original ``datetime``-module.
+However, supporting the original native ``datetime`` module is a step toward NumPy, because it features a public C-API that is needed by NumPy.
+The following code demonstrates how JyNI can load the original ``datetime`` module.
 Note that we load it from the place where it is usually installed on Linux.
-To overwrite the Jython-version, we put the new path to the beginning of the list in ``sys.path``:
+To overwrite the Jython version, we put the new path to the beginning of the list in ``sys.path``:

 .. code-block:: python